cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/ldap-integration.md

 --ldap-attribute-group-membership TEXT The name of the ldap attribute giving the user's group membership.
 Defaults to 'memberOf'.
                                        If this attribute is missing, lookup will be performed using the group-member-filter on the group-dn and its subtrees.
-                                       If this attribute is present but empty, the user will not be able to be associated with any groups on the manager.
+                                       If this attribute is present but empty, the user will not be able to be associated with any groups on the {{< param cfy_manager_name >}}.

 --ldap-nested-levels TEXT              How many levels of group membership to check to find the groups the LDAP user is in.
                                        If set to 1 (the default), only the groups the user is directly a member of will be available.